 While I was travelling in Europe I could even find skype on most internet cafe computers so I travelled around with my own headset just incase they did not some provided.

-It was definitely worth it over 8 years ago
+It was definitely worth it almost 9 years ago